-Across NSW, there has been low uptake of the Housing SEPP's voluntary inclusionary zoning provisions11 which is likely to persist in certain areas despite the proposed further incentives.
-This is particularly the case for areas with relatively low end sale values, including Shoalhaven LGA.
+Across NSW, there has been low uptake of the Housing SEPP's voluntary inclusionary zoning provisions which is likely to persist in certain areas despite the proposed further incentives.
+This is particularly the case for areas with relatively low-end sale values, including Shoalhaven LGA.
 Key impediments include:

-- Difficulties in accommodating the full FSR bonus while complying with development standards and other local council controls such as those relating to height of building, setbacks and landscaping, and uncertainty around the application of clause 4.6 to vary development; - The availability of other local environmental plan bonuses (for example, design excellence provisions) that offer additional FSR without the requirement to deliver affordable housing; and
+- Difficulties in accommodating the full FSR bonus while complying with development standards and other local council controls such as those relating to height of building, setbacks and landscaping, and uncertainty around the application of clause 4.6 to vary development; - The availability of other local environmental plan bonuses (for example, design excellence provisions) that offer additional FSR without the requirement to deliver affordable housing; and - Financing limitations due to the requirement that affordable housing floor space must be used for that purpose for a minimum 15 years and managed by a CHP.

-11 Explanation of Intended Effects: Proposed amendments to the in-fill affordable housing, group homes, supportive accommodation and social housing provisions of the State Environmental Planning Policy (Housing) 2021 (DPE, November 2022)
+&lt;sup>10 Explanation of Intended Effects: Proposed amendments to the in-fill affordable housing, group homes, supportive accommodation and social housing provisions of the State Environmental Planning Policy (Housing) 2021 (DPE, November 2022)